X

 Quantitative Evaluation of Truck Caravanning

 Truck CaravanningTruck caravanning is defined as a hybrid platooning with only one truck driver per platoon, the leader.
 Truck caravanning, capitalizing on the availability of SAS Level 5 automated trucks, has the potential to extend the profit and service quality for freight business beyond and in addition to benefits achieved by truck platooning.
 To date, an extremely limited number of research efforts have reported/explored the truck caravanning potential for monetary savings from the use of a smaller number of truck drivers.
-Research in Truck platooning operational models, in general, have solely focused on savings from fuel consumption and emissions reduction, which numbers found in the literature vary greatly and are questioned among researchers.
+Research in Truck platooning operational models, in general, has solely focused on savings from fuel consumption and emissions reduction, which numbers found in the literature vary greatly and are questioned among researchers.
 The goal of this research is not to evaluate the technical feasibility of truck caravanning, but rather to develop and use mathematical models and sensitivity analysis to evaluate and estimate cost savings from freight operations employing truck caravanning.
 In this project, and unlike research published for truck platooning or caravanning to date, cost savings are easily verifiable as only driver compensation is considered.
 Any cost savings from fuel and/or emissions reduction are considered only at the general implementation level of the proposed operational model for completeness as well as to allow comparison of the different elements involved in the overall cost/benefit calculation.

 Sponsored by: Freight Mobility Research Institute, US DOT Tier-1 Center, Joint project with UMN and FAU, PI, 2019-2022.
 (Co-P. I), PI - Dr. Golias

-Optimal Refueling Gas Station Locations in post-evacuation Conditions
+Optimal Refueling Gas Station Locations in Post-evacuation Conditions

 Gas StationThe objective of this research is to minimize the time and limited homogeneous fleet of multi-compartment trucks that need to distribute the available fuel to the customers, using time windows.
 The main difference of this problem from the classic gas station replenishment problem (GSRP) is that a part of the customers will be satisfied since the available fuel and the fleet of trucks provided by the company are limited.
 The main purpose of this research is to satisfy the petrol stations in different areas, prioritizing the ones with the highest demand.
 To tackle this problem, the research team plans to develop a mathematical model that will optimize fuel distribution after evacuation.
 In order to formulate the problem, the combination of the PSRPTW and the MCVRP has been proposed.
 The objective of this problem is to minimize the transportation time needed to transfer the fuel from the fuel tank to the petrol stations, using time windows.
 To solve the resulting problem exact and heuristic approaches will be investigated and will be selected (most likely a hybrid heuristic to improve or remove completely the stochastic search step of commonly used/built heuristics for these types of problems).